brianshumate/katacoda-scenarios/vault-telemetry-splunk/01-start-containers.md

-> Click on the command (`⮐`) will automatically copy it into the terminal and execute it.
+> Click the command (`⮐`) to automatically copy it into the terminal and execute it.

 The first step in this lab is to use Terraform to start the containers.